PolyhedraZK/PolyhedraDocs/docs/expchain/006-graph.md

 graph deploy <subgraph-name> --debug --ipfs https://thegraph-ipfs-testnet.expchain.ai --node https://thegraph-jsonrpc-testnet.expchain.ai
 ```

 Once deployed, your graph should now be deployed and accessible via the GraphQL Server.
-It can be access at:
+It can be accessed at:

 ```
 https://thegraph-subgraphs-testnet.expchain.ai/subgraphs/name/YOUR_SUBGRAPH_NAME/graphql